All Terrain Tires | Info & Tests

 BF Goodrich KO2

-The BF Goodrich KO2 is the most famous all terrain tire.
+Now updated to KO3, the BF Goodrich KO2 is a very famous all terrain tire.
 The tire is very tough an is capable of going on pretty rugged terrains.
 And it does that by still providing you with a satisfactory on road comfort.

 Read full review of BF Goodrich KO2 here: